saitarak/Semantic-NLP-Filtering-for-Deep-Learning-Papers-in-Virology-Epidemiology/README.md

 This approach ensures that each paper is associated with a precise technique, fulfilling the requirement of specific method extraction.

 ## Dataset Statistics
-The system statistics are as follows:__
+The system statistics are as follows: <br />
-Total papers in original dataset: 11450 papers__ Papers retained after filtering: 5306 papers__
+Total papers in original dataset: 11450 papers <br />
+Papers retained after filtering: 5306 papers <br />

 Papers categorized by class:
 Computer Vision: 106